Huotes/CommitMaker/README.md

 Count from one to ten.
 That's how long it would take Chuck Norris to kill you...Fourty seven times.

 Chuck Norris once rode a nine foot grizzly bear through an automatic car wash, instead of taking a shower.

+There are three kinds of people: those who can count and those who can’t.